Treatments & Services

 2. Choose a fertility doctor

 All our doctors are experts in fertility medicine, gynaecology, or obstetrics and they all have specialised areas of interest.
 It's common for some women to want to see a female doctor and some men to only want a male, while other patients just want to be seen as quickly as possible.
-Every fertility journey is different and it's important to find a doctor that you are comfortable with, so do have a look at our doctors' bios and don't hesitate to ask more questions from our Admin team.
+Every fertility journey is different, so do have a look at our doctors' bios to choose the best fit for you, and don't hesitate to ask more questions from our Admin team.

 3. Getting a referral